How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 AI can significantly enhance this workflow by understanding the actual content and urgency of every ticket, rather than just relying on fixed rules.
 It can intelligently set priority, add tags, and route tickets based on deep context, providing a more flexible and responsive prioritization system that adapts to changing situations.

-A common mistake is creating conflicting triggers that try to modify the same ticket attribute, leading to unpredictable outcomes.
-It's also wise to start small with your automation and ensure your priority levels have clear, shared meanings across your team to avoid devaluing the "Urgent" status.
+It's best to ensure triggers are organized logically to maintain a smooth flow.
+It's also wise to start small with your automation and ensure your priority levels have clear, shared meanings across your team to maintain a high standard for "Urgent" status.

 Yes, while the workflow prioritizes important customers, you can still manage other urgent tickets.
-With a manual setup, you might need additional triggers or agent vigilance.
-An AI-powered system can be configured to dynamically assess the urgency of all tickets, regardless of sender, ensuring critical issues are always flagged appropriately.
+With a standard setup, you can use additional triggers or agent visibility.
+An AI-powered system can also be configured to dynamically assess the urgency of all tickets, regardless of sender, ensuring critical issues are always flagged appropriately.